Dhanashri-Dhanashri/fizzbuzz/README.md

 Running tests

-ok 1 - speak number by 1
+ok 1 - number by 1

-ok 2 - speak number by 2
+ok 2 - number by 2

-ok 3 - speak Fizz by 3
+ok 3 - Fizz by 3

-ok 4 - speak Fizz by 6
+ok 4 - Fizz by 6

-ok 5 - speak Buzz by 5
+ok 5 - Buzz by 5

-ok 6 - speak Buzz by 10
+ok 6 - Buzz by 10

-ok 7 - speak FizzBuzz by 15
+ok 7 - FizzBuzz by 15

-ok 8 - speak FizzBuzz by 30
+ok 8 - FizzBuzz by 30

 1..8